 - The woman feeling heat in the belly after being ejaculated into: This experience is different for everyone.
 Some feel it and like it, some hate it or don't feel it at all.
 Naturally this variance is ignored in fiction.

 - The vagina stretching to fit a huge penis: if the stretching from the dick alone approaches the realm of Balloon Belly, then it poses an immediate danger to the pelvis, leg joints, and internal organs.

 - The vagina not visibly stretching to fit a huge penis: Unless the guy's poor manhood is getting painfully crushed, this is simply not physically possible and is equivalent to thinking the dick plunges into a Pocket Dimension.

 - Switching from anal sex to vaginal or oral sex: This can actually give the woman a bacterial or fungal infection.

 Plain impossibleThese are not physically or anatomically possible by any stretch.
 They represent imaginative fetishes at best, or just severe cases of not knowing how human bodies work at the worst.

 - Weird anatomy: Occasionally seen in hentai, and really common in fanfics written by virgins.
 This generally involves misplacing body parts or making them connect, stretch, or move in ways impossible in real life.
-Sometimes done on purpose in Sci-Fi and Fantasy but otherwise generally a sign of either Artistic License or lack of research.
+Sometimes done on purpose in Science Fiction and Fantasy as Exotic Equipment but otherwise generally a sign of either Artistic License or lack of research.

 - Mistaken terminology: Many writers don't actually know what names correspond to which body parts.
 This can lead to weird anatomy as mentioned above.
 Most of it is a result of badly done sex education classes which result in writers not knowing the proper terms or assuming that everything down there is the same thing.